An Evolved U.S. Regulatory Landscape

 The UFLPA Entity List, compiled by the Forced Labor Enforcement Task Force (FLETF), contains known entities in the XUAR that mine, produce, or manufacture any articles using forced labor.
 Assent’s Enhanced Supplier Screening solution helps you check if any of your suppliers are on the UFLPA Entity List.

-Build a strong foundation with Assent’s reporting and monitoring solutions to meet ESG demands.
+Build a strong foundation with Assent’s supply chain solutions to meet your most challenging ESG demands.

 Build Your ESG Foundation

-Start building your missing ESG foundation with CSR, product compliance, and enhanced supplier screening.
+Start building your missing ESG foundation with CSR, product compliance, and indirect supplier monitoring.

 Kickstart Your Minerals CSR Program